pmonda/Plan.ai/UserManual.md

 1. **Enable Notifications**:
    - Set up email or push notifications for upcoming deadlines to stay on top of tasks.

-### Adaptive Learning

-1. **AI-Driven Time Estimates**:
-   - Plan.IO uses adaptive learning to refine time predictions based on your past behavior.
-Over time, it offers more accurate time estimates for similar tasks.

-2. **Adjust Learning Preferences**:
-   - In **Settings**, you can enable or disable adaptive learning according to your needs.

 ---
 ## Settings

 1. **Access Settings**: